mamosk/social_networking_kata/README.md

 ## Get started

-This runs in two modes:
+This kata runs in two modes:
 - [**mono**](#mono-mode) is the _quick as a snake, quiet as a shadow_ way:
   - a single script does everything
   - data is managed directly on the file system